-The 2000 Republican Party Platform was much the same as 1992 and 1996, focusing on maintaining the entire District as a federal zone:
+The 2000 Republican Party Platform was much the same as 1992 and 1996, focusing on maintaining the full District as a federal zone:

 "We respect the design of the Framers of the Constitution that our nation's capital has a unique status and should remain independent of any individual state."

 The 2000 Democratic Party Platform was much the same as 1996:

 "The citizens of the District of Columbia are entitled to autonomy in the conduct of their civic affairs, full political representation as Americans who are fully taxed, and statehood."

 2004-2012: The (Incremental) Voting Rights Era

-DC Statehood exited the political stage in the 2000s, replaced by legislation designed to expand local autonomy and provide limited Congressional representation, most notably the bipartisan DC House Voting Rights Act to provide a single voting Representative to the District.
-These bills stalled repeatedly due to the inclusion of non-germane amendments regarding local DC laws on politically sensitive issues such as abortion and gun control.
+DC Statehood exited the political stage in the late 1990s, replaced by legislation designed to expand local autonomy and provide limited representation in Congress, most notably the bipartisan DC House Voting Rights Act to provide a single voting Representative to the District.
+These bills stalled repeatedly due to the insertion of non-germane amendments to the bill regarding local DC laws on politically sensitive issues such as abortion and gun laws.

-The Republican Party Platform repeated language from 2000 ("We respect the design of the Framers of the Constitution..."), adding in regard to the District's strengthening financial position,
+The Republican Party Platform repeated its language from 2000 ("We respect the design of the Framers of the Constitution..."), adding in regard to the District's stronger finances,